Automunge/AutoMunge/FamilyTrees.md

                                      'niecesnephews' : [],
                                      'coworkers'     : [],
                                      'friends'       : []}})

+    #DLm2 primarily intended for use as a tree category
     transform_dict.update({'DLm2' : {'parents'       : ['DLm2'],
                                      'siblings'      : [],
                                      'auntsuncles'   : [],